MaciejBalaNV/vllm-omni/recipes/cosmos3/Cosmos3-Nano.md

 # Video-to-video -> /v1/videos/sync with an uploaded reference video.
 # By default Cosmos3 conditions on latent indexes [0, 1].
 For the default
 # temporal VAE stride this decodes only the first 5 input frames.
+# The model works best when the prompt describes the actual situation happening in the video.
+# Generic prompts may create sub-standard generations.
 curl -sS -X POST http://localhost:8000/v1/videos/sync \
   -H "Accept: video/mp4" \
   -F "model=nvidia/Cosmos3-Nano" \